 Email : [email protected]

-Camille Pradies, Ph.D, is Assistant Professor of Management at EDHEC Business School.
+Camille Pradies, Ph.D, is Associate Professor of Management at EDHEC Business School.
 She earned her Ph.D. in organizational behavior at Boston College.
 Using paradox theory, identity theories and/or institutional theory, Camille is interested in how individuals, groups and members of professions deal cognitively and emotionally with macro-level contradictions stemming from their organization (e.g. hybrid identity organizations, change initiatives) and/or their environment (e.g., new or competing institutional demands).
 Her research topics include hybrid identity organizations (e.g. veterinary clinics, family firms), professions and professional identities, ambivalence in groups.
-Her research has been published in Organization Science, Organization Studies and in Academy of Management Proceedings.
+Her research topics include paradoxes, ambivalence, identity and questions pertaining to the future of professions.
+She has studied these issues in various organizations with a dual mission such as veterinary clinics, family businesses etc. Her research has been published in Academy of Management Journal, Organization Science or Organization Studies.
 Camille teaches leadership, organizational behavior and paradoxical thinking.
 She has taught graduates and undergraduates at EDHEC Business School and Boston College.
 Camille has also taught executive how to manage interpersonal dynamics, high performing teams, and personal as well as strategic paradoxes.
 She is also part of the editorial team of a blog on paradoxes and tensions ( http://leveragingtensions.com).

 Academy of Management Journal (2022), Management Learning (2022), Journal of Management Inquiry (2021), Organization Studies (2019 ; 2021), Organization Science (2014)